 Most dropout recovery programs focus on helping students who have left school in the past few months or years.
 Yet there are more than 28 million adults in the United States without a high school diploma.

-That’s why, across the country, Graduation Alliance facilitates Adult High School Diploma programs aimed at working-age individuals who haven’t given up on the dream of a diploma.
+That’s why, across the country, Graduation Alliance partners with state agencies to facilitate Adult High School Diploma programs aimed at working-age individuals who haven’t given up on the dream of a diploma.

 These online initiatives pick up where K-12 funding drops off — typically after the ages of 21 or 22 — ensuring that those who weren’t able to graduate in the traditional way can still earn the most essential credential for participation in the modern economy, with:

 - 24-7 tutoring support

 - Direct connections to employers for job placement opportunities

 Graduation Alliance’s Adult High School Diploma program is giving thousands of people across the nation renewed hope for a better future, with graduates moving on to earn jobs that pay a living wage in fast-growing fields.

 “I always wanted to set an example for my kids.”